NetroScript/backpack.tf-miscellaneous-extensions/README.md

 * In inventories add a Sort by paint
 * In inventories add a Sort by spell
 * In inventories add a Sort by level
+* In inventories add a Sort by scm
 * Allow the reversion of the groups from a sort
 * Filter by class on backpack.tf/effect/<effect>
 * For unusuals you can not only filter for class but now also filter for miscs